Home / Blog / College Life / Guide to College Dorm Move-Out Day

 Create a list of what needs to be kept, donated, sold, or thrown away.
 Chances are you won’t be living in a dorm room the next year but rather an apartment or even renting a house with friends.

 Not everything belongs in the dumpster, donating items to the local Goodwill or Salvation Army will help pass those items along to others.
+Or, if you feel like you could make a few bucks off of your clothes or furniture, try selling them on Facebook Marketplace or other reselling apps!

 4. Pack and Label Boxes